Open-Directory/Open-Directory.github.io/README.md

 * No torrents (no seeders = link rot, basically)

 ## Contribute
 This project is quite simple really.
-Just a few bash scripts that will semi-automatically curate the data into directories for us.
-It isn't a perfectly automated system, but that's what google, palined, and od-database are already for.
+Just a few shell scripts generating HTML files in order to semi-automatically curate the data into directories for us.
+Sure, it isn't a perfectly automated system, but that's what google, palined, and od-database are already for.
 This is a static index, not a search index.
-If you'd like to contribute, submit some pull requests with content you'd like added.
-Make bash scripts that make the process slightly more automated.
+If you'd like to contribute, here's how:

+* If you can write some scripts, please do so.
+* If you can design a template to make the directories look more polished, you're the right man for the job.
+* If you can't code or design, then you can brainstorm and submit some ideas through the issue tracker at the top of this page.
+* Financial Sponsors and Donors:
+  * Hosting the data is done by the source- third party "volunteers," if you will.
+  * Hosting the actual directory pages is done by Microsoft via GitHub.
+  * The cost of the Virtual Private Server I'm running for triggering the scripts, and other general maintenance needs, are being generously covered by Google.
+  * You're welcome to give me your money if you really want to, but I'm not asking for it.
+If that's what you need to do, open an issue and I'll update this readme with some contact info. :)

 ## Stats (Estimated only)
 Total size: 277 GB